How to Know If Your Child Needs a Maths or Physics Tutor

 Make sure your setup works

-Set up a Study-Friendly Environment
+Set up a study-friendly environment

-Make a space that works
+Create a space that works

 Keep it consistent